recreateideas/filesystem-server/README.md

 ```bash
 npm install -g filesystem-server #IN LINUX, add "--unsafe" flag if executing it as 'nobody' user
 ```
-> In Linux, in case you haven't done it yet, run **npm config set prefix /usr/local** to be able to run this and other packages from the command line once installed globally. \
+> **In Linux**, in case you haven't done it yet, run **npm config set prefix /usr/local** to be able to run this and other packages from the command line once installed globally. \
-In Windows, make sure that your npm is configured correctly and that you packages are being installed where you want them to be installed.
+**In Windows**, make sure that your npm is configured correctly and that you packages are being installed where you want them to be installed.

 So that you can connect via https the installation script will install a SSL key and certificate that are valid for 10 years.\
 **These files are created through a postinstall script, this is why on the latest linux distributions you need to run the install with --unsafe.**